GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace-nodejs.md

 export default tracer;
 ```

-In addition, if the default configuration is valid enough or ddtracer is successfully configured through environment variables, you can directly introduce module into your code:
+In addition, if the default configuration is valid enough or ddtrace is successfully configured through environment variables, you can directly introduce module into your code:

 ```js
 import "dd-trace/init";